Fellini Satyricon: Production

 Fellini's project saw competition from another film titled Satyricon, released the same year.
 Producer Alfredo Bini had registered the Satyricon title in 1962.
 When Fellini and his producer Alberto Grimaldi started work on their film, Bini contracted Gian Luigi Polidoro to direct his own version.
 Grimaldi sued Bini to halt the competing film, but lost; as a result, Fellini's picture was titled Fellini Satyricon to distinguish it.

 Filming took place primarily at Cinecittà Studios, on sets designed by Danilo Donati, who also designed the production's costumes.
 The film also used exteriors locations at Fiumicino, Latina, and the Pontine Islands.
 The cavern sequences were filmed below the Roman Colosseum.
-Co-screenwriter Bernardino Zapponi noted that Fellini used a deliberately jerky form of dubbing that caused the dialogue to appear out of sync with the actors' lips.
-This was in keeping with his original intention of creating a profound sense of alienation throughout the film.
+Co-screenwriter Bernardino Zapponi noted that Fellini used a deliberately jerky form of dubbing that caused the dialogue to appear out of sync with the actors' lips; this was in keeping with his intention of invoking the distancing effect.

 Release

 Home media

 Fellini Satyricon was released on VHS by 20th Century Fox Home Entertainment on 7 September 1999.
 The film was then released on DVD by Metro-Goldwyn-Mayer Home Entertainment on 10 April 2001, for Region 1 and on 15 May 2005, for the German market.

 On 24 February 2015, The Criterion Collection released the film, newly restored through a 4K digital transfer, on Blu-ray and DVD for Region A and Region 1 respectively.
 The restoration was supervised by the film's cinematographer Giuseppe Rotunno.
-Both of the editions include the film's original trailer, an audio commentary of Eileen Lanouette Hughes's memoir On the Set of "Fellini Satyricon": A Behind-the-Scenes Diary, Gideon Bachmann's hour-long documentary Ciao, Federico!, archival interviews with the film's director Federico Fellini, a new interview with Rotunno done in 2011, a new exclusively made documentary titled Fellini and Petronius featuring discussions between classicists Luca Canali and Joanna Paul about the film's adaptation of Satyricon, a new interview with Mary Ellen Mark, a photographer for Look magazine, about her experiences on the film's set taking photographs of the shoot, a gallery of ephemera related to the film, a newly made English subtitle translation, and a leaflet containing a new essay by author and film scholar Michael Wood.
+Both of the editions include the film's original trailer, an audio commentary of Eileen Lanouette Hughes's memoir On the Set of "Fellini Satyricon": A Behind-the-Scenes Diary, Gideon Bachmann's hour-long documentary Ciao, Federico!, archival interviews with the film's director Federico Fellini, a new interview with Rotunno done in 2011, a new exclusively made documentary titled Fellini and Petronius featuring discussions between classicists Luca Canali and Joanna Paul about the film's adaptation of Satyricon, a new interview with Mary Ellen Mark, a photographer for Look magazine, about her experiences as a set photographer for the film, a gallery of ephemera related to the film, new English subtitles, and a leaflet containing a new essay by author and film scholar Michael Wood.
 Exclusive to the Blu-ray edition is the addition of an uncompressed monaural soundtrack.
 The new Blu-ray and DVD cover and interior poster was illustrated by Edward Kinsella and designed by Eric Skillman.
 On 27 April 2015, Eureka Entertainment released the film on Blu-ray in the United Kingdom as part of the Masters of Cinema series, using as a foundation the 4K digital transfer done for the Criterion release.
 This release includes a 36-page booklet and the film's original trailer.